The Strength of the Gr\"atzer-Schmidt Theorem: Computability-theoretic analysis of lattice theoretic concepts

 Equivalently,

-This is equivalent to a $\Pi^1_1$ statement since, by the Axiom of Choice, any statement of the form $\exists c\,\,\forall S\,\, A(c,S)$ is equivalent to $\forall (S_c)_{c\in\omega}\,\, \exists c \,\,A(c,S_c)$\end{proof}
+This is equivalent to a $\Pi^1_1$ statement since, by the Axiom of Choice, any statement of the form $\exists c\,\,\forall S\,\, A(c,S)$ is equivalent to $\forall (S_c)_{c\in\omega}\,\, \exists c \,\,A(c,S_c)$. \end{proof}

-\begin{exa} The lattice $(\omega+1,\le)$ is compactly generated, since the only non-compact element $\omega$ satisfies $\omega=\sup\omega$.
-The lattice $L[a]$ from Example \ref{compactExa} and Figure \ref{fig:La} is not compactly generated, as the non-compact element $a$ is not the supremum of $\{0\}$. \end{exa}
+\begin{exa} The lattice $(\omega+1,\le)$ is compactly generated, since the only noncompact element $\omega$ satisfies $\omega=\sup\omega$.
+The lattice $L[a]$ from Example \ref{compactExa} and Figure \ref{fig:La} is not compactly generated, as the noncompact element $a$ is not the supremum of $\{0\}$. \end{exa}

 \begin{pro} The set of indices of computable lattices that are algebraic is $\Pi^1_1$-hard. \end{pro} \begin{proof} Let the lattice $T_n[a]$ consist of $T_n$ with the prefix ordering, and additional elements $0\prec a\prec 1$ such that $a$ is incomparable with each $\sigma\in T_n$, and $0$ and $1$ are the least and greatest elements of the lattice.
 Note that $T_n[a]$ is always complete, since any infinite set has supremum equal to $1$.
 We claim that $T_n[a]$ is algebraic iff $T_n$ has no infinite path.